 “U.S. rail traffic in November saw a big decline in coal carloads that was more than offset by gains in carloads of grain and petroleum products,” said AAR Senior Vice President John T. Gray.
 “Carload traffic continues to be consistent with an economy that’s growing at a moderate pace.
 Meanwhile, rail intermodal volume was extremely strong in November, demonstrating the tremendous value that intermodal has become for rail customers.”

-End-of-the-year freight activity lived down to expectations in November, while spot rates held and intermodal traffic set a volume record for the month.
+activity lived down to expectations in November, while spot rates held and intermodal traffic set a volume record for the month.

 North American freight volume was down slightly and expenditures up slightly in November from October, but both showed improvement compared to the year before, according to the latest Cass Freight Index Report.

 The slowdown was “not unexpected” and follows pattern of year-end weakness going back three consecutive years, notes Delcan Corp.’s Rosalyn Wilson, who provides supply chain analysis for Cass.

 The November shipment index was 1.1 percent higher than a year ago and 4.6 percent higher than November 2011.
 On a month‐to‐month basis, November’s 1 percent drop was an improvement on the 3.5 percent drop reported in October.

 Stronger-than-expected manufacturing activity and shipments of seasonal goods offset a general slowing of freight movements to temper the drop in shipment levels.

 Freight expenditures for November rose 0.6 percent, with virtually all of the increase attributable to strong spot market rates in the last two weeks of the month.